eidmohama/Local_Event_Management_System/README.md

 8.**Conclusion and Future Enhancements**

-    The project provides an effective implementation of the MySQL, Java and JavaFX software products.
-	Future enhancements could include increased validation capabilities user authentication and reporting functionalities.
+    The project provides an effective implementation of the MySQL, Java and JavaFX software products Future enhancements could include increased validation capabilities user authentication and reporting functionalities.